memecode/lgi/README.md

 >- Give it a name
 >- Select the template to use `windows/basic_gui_2019`
 >- Select an output path and click `Create`
->- Now only the new `.sln` file in the output folder and build from there.
+>- Now open the new `.sln` solution in the output folder and build from there.
 >
 >#### Linux
 >```